usnistgov/OSCAL/docs/README.md

-# Running Jekyll locally
+# OSCAL Website

 This subdirectory contains source code for the OSCAL Pages web site.
 For development you may need to know how to run it.

+## Developing with Ruby

 Jekyll, a Ruby application, is documented with a Quickstart here: https://jekyllrb.com/docs/